shy1008/shy1008/README.md

 ### Hi there 👋

-Good day!
-I am HongRyeol So who is interested in Android from South Korea.

-If you want to contact me, please leave me a message!

 <!--
 **HongRyeol/HongRyeol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.